OctopusDeploy/blog/blog/2021-03/k8s-microservices-demo/index.md

 ## Promoting an entire environment

 The entire microservice stack is made up of nearly a dozen individual services.
-These could be promoted from one environment to another individually, and indeed if the microservices are genuinely separate entities managed by different teams and released on their own individual time lines, then individually promoting the services may be desirable.
+These could be promoted from one environment to another individually.
+If the microservices are genuinely separate entities managed by different teams and released on their own individual time lines, then individually promoting the services may be desirable.

-But there are cases where the microservices are still tightly coupled and must be released in a particular order or situations where it’s critical that the state of an environment be well known at any time.
+There are cases where the microservices are still tightly coupled and must be released in a particular order, or situations where it’s critical that the state of an environment be well known at any time.
 For this, Octopus offers the **Deploy a release** step.

 The **Deploy a release** step treats an Octopus release as an artifact to be selected during the creation of a release of a kind of _meta-project_.
 In our case, the meta-project contains a **Deploy a release** step for each microservice, allowing an entire microservice stack in one environment to be promoted to another environment in the correct sequence and with well known release versions.
 The ordering of the **Deploy a release** steps in the meta-project captures the dependencies of services on one another, and release managers could use the details of these meta-project releases to understand exactly which combination of applications was deployed at any given time.